ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/native-support/build-a-native-executable.md

 ### Configure GraalVM

 1. Install GraalVM if you have not done it already.
-    - Install GraalVM with one line
+    - Install GraalVM on Linux, macOS, and Windows(via Git Bash, Cygwin, or WSL) with one line
       ```
       $ bash <(curl -sL https://get.graalvm.org/jdk)  graalvm-ce-java11-22.3.0
       ```
       > **Tip:** The above command installs the native-image tool, which is required to generate the native images along with GraalVM.
-    - For additional information, see [Get Started with GraalVM](https://www.graalvm.org/22.2/docs/getting-started/)
+    - For additional information, see [Get Started with GraalVM](https://www.graalvm.org/22.3/docs/getting-started)
 2. Configure the runtime environment.
 Set the `GRAALVM_HOME` environment variable to the GraalVM installation directory as directed at the end of the execution of the above command.

 > **Note:** On Windows, the native image requires Visual Studio Code and Microsoft Visual C++(MSVC).
 For instructions on installing Visual Studio Code with the Windows 10 SDK, go to [Using GraalVM and Native Image on Windows 10](https://medium.com/graalvm/using-graalvm-and-native-image-on-windows-10-9954dc071311) to install Visual Studio Code with the Windows 10 SDK.